 Self-adjusting computation traditionally requires the programmer to annotate programs with specific language primitives.
 These primitives help the compiler and the run-time system identify dependencies between data and computations.
-Similarly the interface for making changes to the input help identify the "edits" to the input, i.e., how the input changes.
-To adapt this approach to the MapReduce model without having to require programmer annotations, we need to address some important questions.
+The interface for making changes to the input is also changed in a way that helps identify the "edits" to the input, i.e., how the input changes.
+To adapt this approach to the MapReduce model while maintaining transparency, we need to address some important questions.

 Input changes.
-Our goal of transparency, coupled with the fact that the file system used to store inputs to MapReduce computations (HDFS) is an append-only file system, makes it impossible to convey changes to the input (other than appending new data).
-To maintain a backwards-compatible interface, but still allow for incremental processing, we allow for both the inputs and the outputs of consecutive runs to be stored in separate HDFS files.
-Alternatively, we also allow for new data to be periodically appended to the input, e.g., when repeatedly processing a log that grows throughout the system lifetime (Appx A.1).
-Throughout the description we will consider the first approach, since it is more general.
+Our goal of transparency, coupled with the fact that the file system used to store inputs to MapReduce computations (HDFS) is an append-only file system, makes it impossible to convey generic modifications to an existing input.
+To maintain a backwards-compatible interface, but still allow for incremental processing of generic workloads, we allow for both the inputs and the outputs of consecutive runs to be stored in separate HDFS files.
+An alternative, which we consider in Appendix A, is to force new data to be only appended to the input, which is well-suited for our case study of periodically processing a log that grows throughout the system lifetime.
+Another alternative mechanism, which we do not explore in this paper, is to store the input in a structured data store such as HBase, which supports versioning of individual data items, and therefore allows for keeping track of which table cells have changed.
+Throughout the paper we will consider the first approach, since it is more general.

 Programmer annotations.
-To eliminate annotations from program code, we specialize self-adjusting computation techniques to the MapReduce framework by exploiting the structure of MapReduce computations.
-Specifically, we exploit the fact that the framework implicitly keeps track of the dependencies between the various tasks, which form a natural unit of sub-computation.
+To eliminate programmer annotations that help identify dependencies, we exploit the structure of MapReduce computations.
+Specifically, we leverage the fact that, in the MapReduce paradigm, the data flow graph has a fixed structure, and the framework implicitly keeps track of this structure by maintaining the dependencies between the various tasks, which form a natural unit of sub-computation.

-Based on these ideas, we arrive at a simple design that we use as a starting point, which is depicted in Figure 1, and can be described at a high-level as follows.
-We add a memoization server that aids in locating the results of parts of previous computations.
-The responsibility of this server is to store a mapping from the input of a previously run task to the location of the respective output.
+Based on these ideas, we arrive at a simple design that we use as a starting point, which is depicted in Figure 1, and can be described at a high level as follows.
+We add a memoization server that aids in locating the results of previous sub-computations.
+The role of this server is to store a mapping from the input of a previously run task to the location of the respective output.
 During a run, whenever a task completes, its output is stored persistently, and a mapping from the input to the location of the output is stored in the memoization server.
 Then, whenever a task runs, the memoization server is queried to check if the inputs to the task match those of a previous run of the computation.
-If so, we re-use the outputs that were kept from that previous run.
-This way only the parts of the computation affected by inputs changes are re-computed.
-Finally, we periodically identify and purge old entries from the memoization server to ensure that storage doesn't grow without bounds.
+If so, we reuse the outputs that were kept from that previous run.
+This way only the parts of the computation affected by input changes are re-computed.
+Finally, we periodically identify and purge old entries from the memoization server, and the respective results from persistent storage, to ensure that storage does not grow without bounds.